is it time to renew your digital id?

 Why Smart-ID?

 Before your e-Residency digital ID card expires, download and set up the Smart-ID app.
-Smart-ID allows you to continue using Estonian e-services, including logging into the e-Business Register and submitting company annual reports, at least until you receive your new digital ID card.
+Smart-ID allows you to continue using Estonian e-services, including logging into the e-Business Register and submitting annual reports.
+You can also use it to renew your digital ID card.
 Note that this service is external to e-Residency, so direct any queries to Smart-ID.

 Learn more about Smart-ID